ensi-platform/laravel-openapi-server-generator/README.md

 ### 'pest_tests' => PestTestsGenerator::class

 Generates Pest test file for each `x-lg-handler`
+You can exclude oas3 path from test generation using `x-lg-skip-tests-generation: true`.
 If a test file already exists it is NOT overriden.
-Controller class IS meant to be modified after generation.
+Test file class IS meant to be modified after generation.

 ## Contributing